hashicorp/go-multierror/README.md

 tag, which doesn't rely on features in go 1.13.

-If you see compile errors that look like the below, it's likely that you're on an older version of go.
+If you see compile errors that look like the below, it's likely that you're on an older version of go:

 ```
 /go/src/github.com/hashicorp/go-multierror/multierror.go:112:9: undefined: errors.As